swimos/swimos-docs/src/_posts/rest-apis-to-streaming-apis.md

 When an entity has a field with a primitive type, such as a string, boolean, or numeric type, the type is mapped to a SwimOS `ValueLane<DATA_TYPE>`.
 The default generic type for all fields is Value, much like the JSON Value wrapped provided in several JSON libraries.
 We can wrap Java primitives by declaring types such as `ValueLane<String>`, `ValueLane<Boolean>`, and `ValueLane<Integer>`.
-Once we do so, clients are able to automaticaly observe all state transitions automatically.
+Once we do so, clients can automatically observe all state transitions automatically.

 #### Object data types